 At the center of Castlight’s mission to help people better navigate their healthcare lies a strong data foundation.
 We are able to provide personalized healthcare recommendations because the depth and breadth of that data foundation allow us to consider and incorporate all of the various factors that go into a healthcare decision—cost, quality, plan design, and convenience, among others.

 We take our role as a good steward of healthcare data seriously.
-That is why I was thrilled by the opportunity to join a panel at this year’s Health Datapalooza conference, an event dedicated to improving healthcare through innovative uses of data.
+That is why we were thrilled by the opportunity to join a panel at this year’s Health Datapalooza conference, an event dedicated to improving healthcare through innovative uses of data.
 The panel featured Aneesh Chopra, former Chief Technology Officer of the United States, alongside digital health experts Julia Hu, Paula LeClair, and Geoffrey Clapp.

 We discussed how to most effectively aid in healthcare decision making and help improve health outcomes through the use of machine learning and artificial intelligence.
 As I reflect on the conversation, the panel addressed three questions that are not just core to what we do at Castlight, but are core to healthcare technology overall.
 Those are: